 Definition: Facilitates client insight and learning by using tools and techniques such as powerful questioning, silence, metaphor or analogy

 8. Facilitates Client Growth

 Definition: Partners with the client to transform learning and insight into action.
 Promotes client autonomy in the coaching process.

-The following Core Competencies Comparison Tables are based upon the current ICF Core Competencies and show the varying levels of Core Competencies skill required for each credential.
+The following Core Competencies Comparison Tables are based upon the original ICF Core Competencies and show the varying levels of Core Competencies skill required for each credential.
 These tables were adapted from the minimum skills requirements document for each level of credentials.
 Download a PDF of the table in your preferred language below.

 Since 1998, the ICF Core Competencies have provided a vital foundation for the coaching profession.

-While the empirical data we collected through the job analysis process validated that much of the original ICF Core Competency model remains relevant and reflected in current coaching practice, this new competency model offers a simpler, more streamlined structure and integrates consistent, clear language.
+While the empirical data we collected through the job analysis process validated that much of the original ICF Core Competency model remains relevant and reflected in current coaching practice, the new competency model offers a simpler, more streamlined structure and integrates consistent, clear language.